-* Government says waiting for post-Kyoto pact before setting
+* Government says waiting for post-Kyoto pact before setting new targets

 * New Zealand carbon prices plummet

 * Policy proposals likely to keep carbon prices cheap

 WELLINGTON, Nov 2 (Reuters) - Just two years after expanding a scheme that was feted as the world's only emissions trading scheme outside of Europe, New Zealand has effectively put the scheme on hold, just as other nations step into the carbon trading arena.

 The government says it can comfortably meet its 2008-12 emissions target under the U.N.
 Kyoto Protocol climate pact and will gauge the need for tougher action when it sees what other countries commit to in talks for a new U.N. pact from 2020.

 New Zealand has said it would opt for emissions cuts of between 10 and 20 percent f rom 1990 levels by 2020 depending on the ambition of the next pact.
 In the meantime, the government says the local carbon price should be kept as low as possible.

 "This means the emissions trading scheme will continue to deliver a price signal that falls far short of what is required to achieve any emission reductions at all," said Lizzie Chambers of New Zealand online trading platform Carbon Match.

 Parliament is expected to approve amendments within weeks to allow the unlimited flow of cheap U.N.-based carbon offsets to New Zealand that have driven down the price of domestic pollution permits to a tenth of what they were last year.